MooseML/kaggle_polymers_competition/README.md

 > If you're using a different system or Python version, check [PyTorch installation options](https://pytorch.org/get-started/locally/) to match your drivers and hardware.

-You may need to manually install a compatible `torch` version depending on your hardware.

 ### 3. Download the Dataset
 This dataset can be donwloaded from **Kaggle**: